IASG/iasg.github.io/equipment-policy.md

 ### Inventory

-A current list of available equipment is maintained on the IASG website.
+A current list of available equipment is maintained on the HACC website.
 It can be found [here](/equipment)

 ### Policy

 ## Checkout Procedures

-Contact the IASG President or Equipment Chair to check out equipment.
+Contact the HACC President or Equipment Chair to check out equipment.
 The Equipment Chair will maintain an inventory and log of what equipment is checked out, the dates, and to whom.

 ## Duration

-IASG equipment is checked out for a base two week duration.
+HACC equipment is checked out for a base two week duration.
 This can be extended at the discretion of the Equipment Chair following contact prior to the due date.
-Equipment that is due must be turned back in at the first IASG meeting following the due date.
+Equipment that is due must be turned back in at the first HACC meeting following the due date.

-## IASG "Hacking Tool" Policy
+## HACC "Hacking Tool" Policy

-Do not use any IASG loaner equipment in a way contrary to any university policy, local, state, or federal law.
+Do not use any HACC loaner equipment in a way contrary to any university policy, local, state, or federal law.

 Stay safe, and stay legal.

-## IASG Radio Frequency Transmitter Policy
+## HACC Radio Frequency Transmitter Policy

 Many devices have wireless capabilities, and experimentation with these capabilities can be very exciting and educational.
 However, care must be taken to follow the FCC regulations.
 This is especially true of software-defined radios, but applies to consumer wireless devices as well.